 The input and output values must be normalized such that x is in [0; 1].
 Initial weights are usually small random values in [0; 0.5].
 Weights can be updated either online (after exposure to each input pattern) or in batches (after a fixed number of patterns have been observed).
 Batch updates should be more stable than online updates for some complex issues.

 A logistic (sigmoid) transfer function is commonly used to transfer activation to a binary output value, although other transfer functions can be used such as hyperbolic tangent (tanh), Gaussian, and softmax.
 It is recommended that you expose the system to input patterns in a different random order on each iteration.

-Typically a small number of layers are used, from 2 to 4, as increasing the layers increases the complexity of the system and the time required to train the weights.
-The learning rate can vary during training, and it is common to introduce a momentum term to limit the rate of change.
+Typically a small number of layers are used, 2 to 4, since increasing the number of layers leads to an increase in the complexity of the system and the time required to train the weights.
+The rate of learning can vary during training, and it is common to introduce a momentum term to limit the rate of change.
 The weights of a given network can be initialized with a global optimization method before being refined using the backpropagation algorithm.

 One exit node is common for regression problems, just as one exit node per class is common for classification problems.